 Becky Tuch is the founding editor The Review Review, a website dedicated to helping writers navigate the world of literary magazines.
-The Review Review has been listed three times by Writer’s Digest Magazine as one of 101 Best Websites for Writers.
+The Review Review has been listed four times by Writer’s Digest Magazine as one of 101 Best Websites for Writers.

 Past BTM Members